 What not to say will be heavily dependent on the facts of each case.
-If you have questions about what you should or should not say to a GAL in your particular circumstances, call us for a free consultation.
+If you have questions about what you should or should not say to a GAL in your particular circumstances, call us for a 100% confidential consultation.

 If a GAL discovers you have lied, he or she will most likely notify the judge–which will call your credibility into question as to the rest of the issues in dispute.
 It will taint your case in front of the judge and could negatively impact the GAL’s recommendation and your results at trial.

-If you have questions about whether a GAL may be needed in your case and what to expect from a GAL investigation, please contact us to schedule a free consultation.
+If you have questions about whether a GAL may be needed in your case and what to expect from a GAL investigation, please contact us to schedule a 100% confidential consultation.